property division

 Many times, a spouse will assert that they have loans and debts and will provide promissory notes from family members or friends.
 A debt will reduce the amount of net family property that a spouse has.
 The courts place a higher standard of proof on promissory notes issued by friends and family as the promissory notes do not come from an arms length institution such as a bank or lender.
 The audit trail required for a promissory note will require an indepth examination of the veracity of that loan before giving it a proper deduction.

-You should consult with a lawyer at Veena Pohani and Associates in order to help you ascertain your net family property.
+You should consult with a lawyer at Veena Pohani, Barrister and Solicitor in order to help you ascertain your net family property.

 The calculation of net family property and your equalization payment can be complex if there is a pension, non tangible assets as mentioned above requiring professional valuations, or multiple properties.